 Admission to CAM is always free and nearly all public programs each year are offered free of charge.
-In an effort to maintain social distancing, we are limiting the number of visitors at any given time.
-We encourage patrons to reserve free timed-tickets for entry.
-Walk-ins will be welcomed based on availability.
+Tickets are not required for entry.

 CAM does not have designated parking.
 Free and hourly street parking is available on both Spring Street and Washington Boulevard, including spaces directly outside the museum.
 Visitors may also take advantage of numerous parking lots and garages in the Grand Center Arts District, including the secure Fox Theatre lot and Fox Theatre parking garage on Washington Boulevard.
 Evening rates are generally $10 – $20.
 Taxis and rideshares can be directed to the entrance at 3750 Washington Boulevard.